Current issues and what the World Food Programme is doing

 What are the current issues in Zimbabwe

-In recent years, food production in Zimbabwe has been devastated by a number of factors including natural disasters andeconomic and political instability.
-Recurrent drought, a series of poor harvests, high unemployment (estimated at more than 60%), restructuring of the agriculture sector and a high HIV/AIDS prevalence rate – at 14.7 per cent, the fifth highest in the world - have all contributed to increasing levels of vulnerability and acute food insecurity since 2001.
-This situation has necessitated large-scale humanitarian food reliefoperations in the country.
+In recent years, food production in Zimbabwe has been devastated by a number of factors including natural disasters and economic and political instability.
+Recurrent drought ( due to increasingly erratic rainfall patterns), a series of poor harvests, high unemployment, restructuring of the agriculture sector and a high HIV/AIDS prevalence rate – at 14.7 percent, the fifth highest in the world - have all contributed to increasing levels of vulnerability and acute food insecurity since 2001.
+This situation has necessitated large-scale humanitarian food relief operations in the country.

-Meanwhile, rural poverty has increased from 63 percent in 2003 to 76 percent in 2014.
-Most households in the rural areas are net food buyers: they do not (for a number of reasons) produce enough food to meet their needs through to the next harvest season.
-Consequently, they rely on markets and other non-farm sources such as casual labour to bridge the food gap to the next season.
+Rural poverty has increased from 63 percent in 2003 to 76 percent in 2014.
+Most households in the rural areas are net food buyers: they do not produce enough food to meet their needs through to the next harvest season and as a consequence, have to rely on markets and other non-farm sources such as casual labour to bridge the food gap to the next season.
 As such, a number of people in rural areas will struggle to meet their daily food needs.